-Class RM and Class RRM stamps or a Class DT license may be used to take one additional deer in the muzzleloader season in all counties having the muzzleloader season (see page 31).
+Class RM and Class RRM stamps or a Class DT license may be used to take one additional deer in the muzzleloader season in all counties having the muzzleloader season (see pages 15-17 and 33).
 See pages 18-19 for muzzleloader season regulations on WMAs and other public lands.